mroam/deepLearnAlg/README.md

 ## Dependencies
+* [Anaconda](www.anaconda.com) Python Data-Science platform: supposedly manages the installation of the things like tensorflow, python, numpy, scipy, and matplotlib.
 * [TensorFlow!](www.tensorflow.org/install/install_mac)
 * ?? [homebrew](http://brew.sh) Software package manager/updater, for mac.
 Is one way to get our other dependencies including numpy and scipy, but maybe Anaconda is taking care of these dependencies for us?
 * [numpy](www.numpy.org) includes (we want!) scipy.org and matplotlib.
-* [Anaconda](www.anaconda.com) Python Data-Science platform: supposedly manages the installation of the things like numpy, scipy, and matplotlib.
 * pip package manager, used by Anaconda to install tensorflow.
 [Wikipedia re pip](https://en.wikipedia.org/wiki/Pip_(package_manager)) says most distributions of python include pip.
 If it is not installed...."